 To create space in the spinal canal and decompress the compressed nerve roots, a laminotomy removes a portion of the lamina.
 The lamina is a thin piece of bone that serves as an archway or “roof” covering the spinal cord.
 There are two types of approaches to a laminotomy procedure: traditional open back and minimally invasive.

 Choosing the right type of laminotomy for your needs

-A laminotomy is often performed as an open back surgery in a hospital setting.
-During the procedure, a surgeon retracts muscles and tissues to access the affected portion of the spine, and then surgically removes a portion of the lamina.
+A traditional laminotomy is often performed as an open back surgery in a hospital setting.
+During the procedure, a surgeon will detach muscles and tissue to access the affected portion of the spine, and then surgically remove a portion of the lamina.
 This procedure is not to be confused with “laminectomy,” in which the entire lamina is removed.
 In some cases of a laminectomy, so much bone is removed that spinal fusion is also necessary to help maintain the structural integrity of the spine.
-Recovery from a traditional laminotomy or laminectomy can take months, during which time prescription pain medication may be required.
+Recovery from a traditional laminotomy or laminectomy can take months, during which time prescription pain medication and physical therapy may be required.

 Fortunately, there is an alternative surgical procedure that does not involve the high risk of infection and complication and that can more effectively widen the spinal canal.
 At Laser Spine Institute, we offer a minimally invasive laminotomy that is performed through a small, 1-inch incision.
 Unlike a traditional laminotomy, our procedure does not impact the surrounding muscles, allowing our patients to experience a safer procedure and shorter recovery time^ than patients experience with a traditional open back surgery.

 If you would like to learn more about our minimally invasive surgery and how we can help treat your degenerative spine conditions, contact Laser Spine Institute today.